PeteBleackley/PeteBleackley.github.io/code_reviewing_chatgpt.md

         return [s.name() for s in best_path]
 ```

 So how did it do?
 Looking at the `import` statements at the beginning of the file, we notice `from nltk.utils import ngrams`, but this isn't used anywhere in the code.
 In the `train` method, we find function words (*ie* tokens that do not have a corresponding WordNet id) are simply discarded.
 The calculation of the emission and transition probabilities is mostly correct, but assumes the label of each chunk is a `list`.
 Since it is actually a `Lemma` object, no training will actually take place.
+The WordNet id we actually want is not the lemma, but the synset, which would be accessed by calling `word.label().synset()`.
 There is also a variable called `unigram_counts` which is calculated during training but never used.

 Let's assume we fix these errors and look at the rest of the code.